donthack-me/donthackme_api/README.md

-## THIS PROJECT IS IN DEVELOPMENT STATUS, AND SHOULD NOT BE CONSIDERED PRODUCTION READY.

 DontHack.Me API
 ==========

 This project serves as an authenticated API backend for the [Cowrie Honepot][1].
 This API will be used to promote unidirectional data flow, for distributed collection of attack vector information.

 Configuration